 Tartar and plaque removal beneath the gums.
 Deep cleaning (also called scaling and root planing) can help remove the plaque and tartar beneath the gum and infected tissue in the early stages of the disease.
 It can also smooth the damaged root surfaces of the teeth.
 The gums can then reattach to the teeth.

 Medicine.
 Antibacterial medicines may be put in the gum pockets.
-Or you may take this medicine by mouth (orally).
+Or you may take this medicine by mouth.

 Surgery.
 When the disease is advanced, the dentist will clean the infected areas under the gums.
-Then, he or she will reshape or replace the tissues.
+Then they will reshape or replace the tissues.
 Types of surgeries include:

 A regeneration procedure